Sunset Towers

 No analysis available

 The public remarks contain a direct statement identifying the pool as saltwater.
-That is strong, explicit evidence that the building has a salt water pool.
+That is strong evidence that the building has a salt water pool.

 I found no remarks describing shared laundry facilities, laundry rooms, or coin laundry in the building.
 The current listing comments consistently describe private in-unit washer/dryer instead, while the community-laundry MLS flag appears only in 2/20 listings and looks uncorroborated.
 This is not strong enough to support a shared laundry feature.

-I looked for public remarks indicating coin-op, card-operated, or fee-based community laundry.
-The remarks only reference in-unit laundry and washer/dryer hookups, so there is no evidence that building laundry is paid community laundry.
+I looked for public remarks indicating paid shared laundry, such as coin laundry, card-operated machines, quarters, or laundry fees.
+The remarks only reference in-unit laundry and washer/dryer hookups, so there is no evidence of paid community laundry.

 No analysis available